 Indirect impacts to trees are the result of changes to the site that may cause tree decline, even when the tree is not directly injured.
 Site-wide changes affecting trees include diverting runoff and stormwater, creating retention and detention ponds, relocating streams or making improvements to streams, lowering or raising water tables, altering the capacity for soil moisture recharge, removing vegetation, or damming underground water flow (Matheny and Clark 1998).
-For the purposes of this tree report, 0 indirect tree impacts are expected for trees within 25 feet of the proposed project's development footprint.
+For the purposes of this tree report, two trees located within the off-site improvement area will have indirect impacts as they are indirect tree impacts are expected for trees within 25 feet of the proposed project's development footprint.